Early Years Foundation Stage Curriculum Overview / Policy

 Recommendations for timings within EYFS

-In Reception there will be daily circle time, daily Literacy and CAL sessions, daily Thinking sessions, daily story, reflection time.
-Across the week they will have a Forest School session and a PE session.
-Each half term they will also have a swimming session once a week in place of daily literacy and numeracy.
-There will be will be four sessions each week for EAD and UW.
+In Reception there will be daily circle time, story, & reflection time.
+Literacy/CAL and Thinking skills will be 4 times a week.
+Across the week they will have an Outdoor Learning session and a PE session.
+Swimming will take place across the year – there will be 15 sessions, usually in blocks of 5.
+There will be four sessions each week for EAD and UW.
 There may be opportunities to focus on UW for longer such as a theme day or afternoon.
-There will also be three CAL / PSED sessions each week.
 PSED is intrinsic across all activities but it is a part of the circle time as well.
-There will be a daily story and reflection time at the end of each day.

-When completing Literacy, Thinking and CAL there will be a mixture of small group and 1:1 adult led activities and when children are not taking part in these they will access child led learning in the continuous provision.
+When completing Literacy, Thinking and CAL there will be a mixture of small group and 1:1 adult led activities.
+Many children will access these curriculum areas through a workbox approach.
+When children are not taking part in these they will access child led learning in the continuous provision.

-Some children will access the Autism Resource Centre( ARC) This will focus on either their thinking, Literacy or CAL and will be planned in liaison between the ARC and the class teacher.
+Some children will access additional interventions and these will be jointly planned between the class teacher and the intervention teacher.